Now accepting applications for 2019 Field Camp!

 |Medical Note||Mail to Camp Director||May 1|

-We would like to thank donations from alumni and friends that have helped offset costs associated with running this field program.
-These savings are passed on to our students through reduction of fees.
+We would like to thank donations from alumni and friends that have helped offset costs associated with running the program.
+These savings are directly passed on to our students through reduction of fees.
 We would particularly like to thank:

 - Richard Stoneburner Field Camp Fund